geekofweek/homeassistant/README.md

 | [Home Assistant Management Tool](https://github.com/geekofweek/homeassistant/blob/master/tools/ha-mgmt-docker.sh) | 1 | Ethernet | NA | Custom Shell script for managing Home Assistant |

 The iOS app is used for some notifications within various automations.
 The native iOS app is the main method of doing any location based automations via [location.yaml]( https://github.com/geekofweek/homeassistant/blob/master/automation/location.yaml) and many of the conditions I use are based on presence detection of household members.

+More detailed information on the custom Home Assistant Managment Tools can be found [here](https://github.com/geekofweek/homeassistant/tree/master/tools).

 ## <a name="retired">Retired</a>